dangerdev004/elektraSage/README.md

-# CircuitJS1
+# ElektraSage

 ## Introduction

+ElektraSage is a one-stop shop for all your electronic needs especially in design & simulation.

+### Current Features:
+1. Normal Analog and Digital Simulations
+2. Very Basic Microcontroller I/O Support
+3. Very Basic Functional AI Support using RAG

+### Features Planned
+1. SPICE Integration
+2. Verilog/HDL Integration (Simulation Only)
+3. Better Sensor and Microcontroller Integration (Behavioral Simulation Only)

-CircuitJS1 is an electronic circuit simulator that runs in the browser.
-It was originally written by Paul Falstad as a Java Applet.
-It was adapted by Iain Sharp to run in the browser using GWT.
+This project is based on CircuitJS1 originally a Java Applet Created by Paul Falstad and then later it was adapted by Iain Sharp to run in the browser using GWT.

 For a hosted version of the application see: